aosbornee/DevOps-Work/interview-prep/Personal-Interview-Questions.md

 - Resolving issues
 - My analytical abilities
 -

+#### Soft and Hard Skills learnt at sparta

+- communication/ presentation skills are important for getting your point across to a PM, or client with less technological background

+- Being able to actively listen to what the client wants, to produce the best possible product, thus increasing customer satisfaction

 #### Talk more about hobbies
 - Played Rugby for multiple years, went to national level, played in SA